 These grain-free enchiladas are also gluten-free and paleo friendly.
 A flavor-packed healthy weeknight dinner the whole family will love!

 Surprisingly, you can still indulge in delicious Mexican cuisine even when you’re paleo and/or cutting gluten out of your diet.
-Just grab some gluten-free almond flour tortillas, some gluten-free enchiladas sauce and make this delicious recipe for the cheesiest and most delicious beef enchiladas.
+Just grab some gluten-free gluten free enchilada sauce” target=”_blank” rel=”noreferrer noopener”>gluten-free enchiladas sauce and make this delicious recipe for the cheesiest and most delicious beef enchiladas.

 “But wait, it that cheese on top?
 I thought cheese was not allowed on paleo?”
 I hear you and yes we can talk about this!